 Childhood is the continuity of our expectations and goals, this causes the child to often be surrounded by affirmations, which adults project.
 But this later is also threatened by contemporaneity, by globalization, it is the adult world that arrived long before their lives, they no longer want to play make-believe, the digital age makes them hostages of an unreal and often dangerous life, which leaves them mutilated without fantasies to create and recreate a more colorful world in their image.
-Without recognizing our childhood we feel threatened in our desire for perpetuity and deprived of the future (SILVA, 2010, p.
+Without recognizing our own childhood, we feel threatened in our desire for perpetuity and deprived of the future (SILVA, 2010, p.
 19).

-Therefore, adults must promote a good construction of this childhood, because future humanity depends on the care given to children.
-The child is an integral being and all aspects of his development must be taken into account in psychopedagogical projects.
+Therefore, it is very important that adults promote a good construction of this childhood, because future humanity depends on the care given to children.
+The child is an integral being and it is necessary that all aspects of his development are taken into account in psychopedagogical projects.